-Every year the generous donations from Gift Your Child provide resources that enrich the learning experience for our middle school students and support the staff and parent community.
+Every year the generous donations from Gift Your Child provide resources that enrich the learning experience for our high school students and support the staff and parent community.
 We touch upon many aspects of the school environment and your child is sure to have benefited in some way!
+Your generous donations will impact all of our WHS students.
+THANK YOU!

 Below are some illustrative examples from recent years: